azstack/JavaScript-SDK/README.md

 ```
 Parameters:

-> chatId: userId of user
+> userId: userId of user

 > callback: after request to server and get user data, function will be called